BeefreeSDK/beefree-sdk-docs/getting-started/readme/installation/configuration-parameters/README.md

 ## Best Practices

-### Performance Optimization
-- Use `autosave` sparingly to avoid performance issues with large templates
-- Set `loadingSpinnerDisableOnSave: true` for faster perceived performance
-- Limit the number of `mergeTags` and `mergeContents` for better UI performance

 ### Security Considerations
 - Always validate `uid` and `roleHash` on your server
 - Use `advancedPermissions` to restrict user capabilities based on roles